auganirban/drone_ws/README.md

 colcon build
 ```

-At third point you are now ready to test the ROS2 nodes.
+At this point you are now ready to test the ROS2 nodes.
 ```
 # terminal 1
 cd ~/PX4-Autopilot